Effective: October 1, 2011

 This procedure supplements Procedure 1-4, Monthly Review of GM Project or Award Activity and covers the monthly review and certification of sponsored program projects and awards.
 The purpose of the Monthly Review of sponsored program project expenditures is to review for errors, accuracy of charges, and unusual or unanticipated charges.
 Any unusual transactions should be reported promptly to the Principal Investigator.

-University of Virginia policy requires timely review of expenditures occurring at least once a month (by the15th calender day of the month) for the previous month's activity unless approval has been granted for an alternate schedule by the University Comptroller and the Director of Audits.
+University of Virginia policy requires timely review of expenditures occurring at least once a month (by the15th calender day of the month) for the previous month's activity unless approval has been granted for an alternate schedule by the Assistant Vice President for Financial Operations and the Chief Audit Executive.

 University of Virginia policy assigns the principal investigator primary responsibility for the management of sponsored program funds.